Dates: 14th - 21st October, 2018

-Nadav works as a Senior Clinical Psychologist at the Adult Acute Mental Health Inpatient Unit of Auckland District Health Board.
+Nadav works as a Senior Clinical Psychologist at the Adult Acute Mental Health Inpatient Unit of Auckland District Health Board (ADHB).

 MSc DipClin Psych, Member NZPsych Soc.

 Sue is a Clinical Psychologist and the Director of Mindfulness Auckland, where she teaches MBSR and MBCT courses, retreat days and drop-in practice groups.
 She practices in the Insight Meditation tradition, regularly attending silent retreats as well as local practice sessions.
 Sue has specialised for over 25 years in supervising and training new (and experienced) practitioners, especially Clinical Psychology Interns for the University of Auckland.
 She now provides supervision for Mental Health and other Practitioners in her private practice, as well as people on the MTI pathway, being a regular supervisor for those on their mindfulness teacher training pathway.

-In 2003 Lila attended a 7 day training for health care professionals in Mindfulness Based Stress Reduction (MBSR) with Jon Kabat Zinn and Saki Santorelli in the US and has taught MBSR in primary health care, private, community and corporate settings.
+In 2003 Lila attended a 7 day training for health care professionals in Mindfulness Based Stress Reduction (MBSR) with Jon Kabat Zinn and Saki Santorelli.
+Since then, she has taught MBSR in primary health care, private, and organizational settings.

 How to get to the venue

 By Air and then Bus:

 MTIA organises a bus to pick up domestic/international students from Auckland airport on the morning of the Intensive and return them to Auckland airport on the last day that the training finishes.
 This cost is additional and will be invoiced when we have final numbers.